-Dishoom are heading in a new direction with their next joint.
+Dishoom have headed in a new direction with their next joint.

 It’s known as West London.

 The eatery’s fifth branch, Dishoom Kensington is inspired by the golden age of Indian jazz and art deco, styled after 1940’s Bombay.
 So it’s appropriate that they’re holing up in the very art deco Barkers Building on Kensington High Street, sprawling over their biggest space yet with seats for 200, and a further 50 in their cocktail den, the Permit Bar.

-As for the food; it’s the same great standard that elicits queues round the block at their other branches – from their breakfast bacon naan rolls through to the pau bhaji bun, masala prawns, and gunpowder potatoes; plus a new dish exclusive to this site.
-Down in the bar, meanwhile, the cocktail menu is set to be given an overhaul too, with a new roster of boozy concoctions joining their stalwart, signature fruit sharbats.
+As for the food; it’s the same great standard that elicits queues round the block at their other branches – from their breakfast bacon naan rolls through to the pau bhaji bun, masala prawns, and gunpowder potatoes.
+Down in the bar, meanwhile, the cocktail menu has been given an overhaul, with a new roster of boozy concoctions joining their stalwart, signature fruit sharbats.